Kreusada/Kreusada-Cogs/README.md

 This is my repository for Red Discord-Bot.
 I built these cogs because these were the features that I wanted for my bot, [WALL-E.](https://discord.com/oauth2/authorize?client_id=766580519000473640&scope=bot&permissions=8)

+## Alerts

+Nothing 'cog-breaking' to know about right now!

 ## Installation
 Primarily, make sure you have `downloader` loaded.